lsqio-admin/textpride/README.md

 2. Create fields for intent to send parameters to the new activity
   ```
-  public static String TEXTPRIDE_URL = “{package name}.TEXTPRIDEURL”;
+  public static String SWYFTMEDIA_URL = “{package name}.SWYFTMEDIAURL”;
   public static String CONTENT_ID = “{package name}.CONTENTID”;
   public static String USER_ID = “{package name}.USERID”;

   ```
-3. Attach textpride Url to stickers
+3. Attach swyftmedia Url to stickers
-4. If stickers have text pride Url, add/show unlock button as seem fit
+4. If stickers have swyftmedia Url, add/show unlock button as seem fit
-  - button must run a method, ex: `textprideViewContent(View view);`
+  - button must run a method, ex: `swyftmediaViewContent(View view);`
-    - therefor onclick of unlock button, run textprideViewContent(View view);
+    - therefor onclick of unlock button, run swyftmediaViewContent(View view);
   - method definition:
   ```
-  textprideViewContent(View view){
+  swyftmediaViewContent(View view){
-    String textprideUrl = {url from client for webview, attached to the sticker};
+    String swyftmediaUrl = {url from client for webview, attached to the sticker} from intent;
-    String stickerId = { the id of the sticker clicked on}
+    String stickerId = { the id of the sticker clicked on} from intent
-    String userId = {id of the user in the app}
+    String userId = {id of the user in the app} from intent
     int code = 404;
     HttpURLConnection connection = null;
     try{
-        URL myurl = new URL(textprideUrl);
+        URL myurl = new URL(swyftmediaUrl);
         connection = (HttpURLConnection) myurl.openConnection();
         connection.setRequestMethod("HEAD");
         code = connection.getResponseCode();